Joan Curran

-Joan, Lady Curran (26 February 1916 – 10 February 1999), born Joan Elizabeth Strothers, was a Welsh physicist who played important roles in the development of radar and the atomic bomb during the Second World War.
-She invented chaff, a radar countermeasure technique credited with reducing losses among Allied bomber crews.
+Joan, Lady Curran (born Joan Elizabeth Strothers; 26 February 1916 – 10 February 1999) was a Welsh physicist who played important roles in the development of radar and the atomic bomb during the Second World War.
+She devised a method of releasing chaff, a radar countermeasure technique credited with reducing losses among Allied bomber crews.
 She also worked on the development of the proximity fuse and the electromagnetic isotope separation process for the atomic bomb.

-In later life she became a founding member of the Scottish Society for the Parents of Mentally Handicapped Children.
+In 1954 she became a founding member of the Scottish Society for the Parents of Mentally Handicapped Children.

 Early life

 Joan Elizabeth Strothers was born on 26 February 1916 in Swansea, Wales, the daughter of an optician, Charles William Strothers, and his wife, Margaret Beatrice, née Millington.
 She was educated at Swansea Girls' High School, and in 1934 won an open scholarship to Newnham College, Cambridge.
 In 1935, she rowed for the ladies' university eight, in the first real Women's boat race against Oxford.
 She gained an honours degree in physics, which was not awarded because it was before women were allowed Cambridge degrees.
 In her seventies, in 1987, she was honoured with the degree of Doctor of Laws honoris causa by the University of Strathclyde.

 Strothers, who "had the scientific equivalent of gardening green fingers", was awarded a government grant to study for a higher degree, and elected to go to the Cavendish Laboratory at Cambridge, where she joined Sam Curran in a team under the direction of Philip Dee.
 She soon established a reputation for "extreme dexterity and being outstandingly neat and skilful in the deployment of equipment."
 In 1939, Dee proposed that the team spend a month at the Royal Aircraft Establishment at Farnborough Airfield.
 They arrived on 1 September 1939.
-Two days later, Britain declared war on Germany, and Britain entered the Second World War.
+Two days later, Britain declared war on Germany and thus entered the Second World War.